pyapp-kit/psygnal/docs/guides/async.md

     1. Call `psygnal.set_async_backend("asyncio")`.
 This immediately creates
         a task to process the queues.
-    2. Wait for the backend to task be ready before connecting the signal.
+    2. Wait for the backend to be ready before connecting the signal.
     3. Connect the signal to the async callback function.

 === "AnyIO"